 In any case, you’ll want to bring a mask with you.

-Even in places where vaccine and masking restrictions have lifted, public buildings and transportation may still require you wear a mask.
+Even in places where vaccine and masking restrictions have lifted, some public buildings and transportation may still require you wear a mask.
 Better to have one then to be denied entrance.

 9. Know Your Vaccine Status, And How it Affects Travel

 Fully vaccinated people will get some travel perks – especially as it relates to Covid testing.

 Make sure you know what “fully vaccinated” means for your destination.
 Sometimes this will have a time constraint since your last dose, or may require a booster, too.

 If you’re not fully vaccinated, some countries will only let you in if you take a test instead.